MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Progressive Illustration of the Expressive Power of MINE GRAPH RULE

 \subsection{Association Rules with Relationships' Chains}

 Next, we consider that {\tt <relPattern>}s can be chained, in the body, in the head, or in both of them; as the grammar has a recursive production (\texttt{<patternTail>}), the length of the chain is not bound.
-We consider two simple examples, with chains of length = 2.